TEPL-Team/TEPL/README.md

 ====
 ![TEPL logo goes here](tepl/logo.jpg "TEPL logo")

-⚠️ This compiler is currently in development so it might have breaking changes with each update
+⚠️ This interpreter is currently in development so it might have breaking changes with each update

 💬 Got some questions or feedback?
 Just open an issue and we'll be glad to respond!